weezel/top500passwords/README.md

 ## Usage
 Quite simple, clone the repository and run `python checktop500passwords.py password_digest > pass.txt`.

+NOTE: This won't likely work against the salted passwords!

 ### Example
 Optimistic user has encrypted a password with sha512 hash but unfortunately the